sj-0142/AXI4Lite-UART-Bridge/README.md

 AXI4-Lite to UART Bridge for Low-Latency Serial Communication

 ## Overview
 This project implements a **UART to AXI4-Lite bridge** in Verilog HDL, enabling seamless communication between an AXI4-Lite master and a UART peripheral.
-It supports reliable serial data transmission and reception, with fully managed AXI4-Lite write and read transactions.
+It supports reliable serial data transmission and reception, with fully managed AXI4-Lite write and read transactions with proper valid/ready handshakes.

-The design is optimised for FPGA implementation, ensuring low-latency communication, minimal resource utilisation, and deterministic behaviour suitable for embedded and SoC applications.

 ## Features